kosctelecom/horus/doc/horus-dispatcher.1.md

 -i, --ip

 :   Specifies the web server local listen IP for devices API and end job reports from agents.
 Defaults to the system's first ip address.
+    Must be non-zero as it is used for the report url given to the agents.

 -k, --agent-keepalive-freq